brunopini/terraform-cloud-run-job-demo/README.md

 1. You must place your service account credentials file in the `.serets` directory - name it something better than the default file.
 2. In the `build.sh` script, replace the placeholder name of with your file name: `GOOGLE_APPLICATION_CREDENTIALS=".secrets/dem-prj-s-gsa-g-terraform.json"`
-3. Setup both Terraform repositories in `terraform/environments/staging/`, using all four `variables.tf` and `terraform.tfvars` files (naming conventions are constructed directly in the `main.tf` files).
+3. Setup both Terraform repositories in `terraform/environments/staging/`, using all four `variables.tf` and `terraform.tfvars` files (naming conventions are constructed directly in the `main.tf` and `vpc.tf` files).
-4. Make sure you understand the `build.sh` script before executing.
-No extra changes are needed there, except for assuring executable permissions (use `chmod +x build.sh`).
+4. Make sure you understand both `build.sh` and `destroy.sh` scripts before executing.
+No extra changes are needed there, except for assuring executable permissions (`chmod +x [script]`).

 ## Building